wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 interface_index
 ^^^^^^^^^^^^^^^

-Specifies the index by which the agent should try to send enrollment request to the server if the configured IP is a link-local IPv6.
-This option has no effect if the configured IP is not a link-local IPv6.
+The index by which the agent must send enrollment requests to the server when setting link-local IPv6 addresses.
+If the configured IP address is not link-local IPv6 the ``interface_index`` option has no effect.

 +--------------------+--------------------+
 | **Default value**  | n/a                |